cinchy-co/Documentation/data-syncs/building-data-syncs/batch-data-sync-example.md

 <figure><img src="../../.gitbook/assets/image (444).png" alt=""><figcaption><p>Image 20: Data Sync Configurations table</p></figcaption></figure>

 2. In a new row, paste the **Data Sync XML** into the **Config XML** column _(Image 21)_.
 3. Define your group permissions in the applicable columns.
-In our example, we have given All Users the Admin Access*.*
+In this example, we have given all Users the Admin Access*.*

 {% hint style="info" %}
 The Name and Config Version columns will be auto populated as they values are coming from the Config XML.